ripple/ripple-rest/README.md

 ### 3. Generic Ripple Transactions

 These are transactions formatted by [`ripple-lib`](https://github.com/ripple/ripple-lib/).
 The submission formats are determined by the [`ripple-lib` Transaction class](https://github.com/ripple/ripple-lib/blob/develop/src/js/ripple/transaction.js).
+The retrieval formats are documented on the [Ripple wiki](https://ripple.com/wiki/Transaction_Format).

 Additional commands for this API are in development to reduce the need to use these Generic Ripple Transaction commands.